lauchblatt/Emotions_in_Drama/README.md

   <li><b>2023_DH_Results_Of_Emotion_Annotation</b>: All relevant data for <a href="https://doi.org/10.5281/ZENODO.8107952">Schmidt, Dennerlein and Wolff (2023)</a> can be found in the <b>Annotations</b>-folder in the main branch.</li>
   <li><b>2023_DSH_Computational_Emotion_Classification_For_Genre_Corpora</b>: All additional material for <a href="https://doi.org/10.1093/llc/fqad046">Dennerlein, Schmidt and Wolff (2023a)</a> including distribution analysis, visualizations, and classification results.
 The model used in this study can be found in the <b>Classification_Model</b> folder of the main branch.</li>
   <li><b>2023_ZfdG_EmoDrama_Ein_Korpus_mit_Emotionsinformationen</b>: All relevant data for <a href="https://doi.org/10.5281/ZENODO.8107952">Dennerlein, Schmidt and Wolff (2023b)</a> can be found in the <b>Annotations</b>-folder in the main branch.</li>
-  <li><b>2024_CDA_Emotions_in_Stage_Directions</b>:All additional material for Dennerlein, Schmidt and Wolff (2024) including distribution tables, visualizations, classification results, and word frequency data like word clouds.
+  <li><b>2024_CDA_Emotions_in_Stage_Directions</b>: All additional material for Dennerlein, Schmidt and Wolff (2024) including distribution tables, visualizations, classification results, and word frequency data like word clouds.
 Please note that data regarding stage directions uses the abbreviation _stages and character speeches (spoken text) cp.
 The model used in this study can be found in the <b>Classification_Model</b> folder of the main branch. </li>
 </ul>

 ## CLS_Meetings